Dr Thomas Webb BA, MSc, PhD

 Teaching and administrative duties

 I am module organiser for PSY330: The Psychology of Goals and Goal Striving.
-I am also Learning and Teaching Development Champion and responsible for student evaluation of teaching.
-In addition, I am a member of the Psychology Teaching Committee and Ethics Sub-Committee.
+I am Chair of the Department Ethics Subcommittee, Learning and Teaching Development Champion and, thus, a member of the Psychology Teaching Committee.
+I am also responsible for student evaluation of teaching, and overseeing research participation.

-I am Associate Editor at the European Journal of Social Psychology and on the Editorial Boards of the British Journal of Health Psychology, Psychology & Health, Health Psychology Review, and Motivation and Emotion
+I was Associate Editor at the European Journal of Social Psychology (2010-2014) and am currently on the Editorial Boards of the British Journal of Health Psychology, Psychology & Health, Health Psychology Review, and Motivation and Emotion

 Current Postgraduate Students